Updated: May 7

 In the long run, paying off a mortgage early can help your monthly cash flow.
 Here’s the problem: making additional principal payments will do next to nothing for your cashflow until your mortgage is paid off completely.

-Again, this is in stark contrasts with investing in index ETFs, which pay dividends and interest that contribute to your monthly cash flow from day one.
+Again, this is in stark contrast with investing in index ETFs, which pay dividends and interest that contribute to your monthly cash flow from day one.

 Other factors favoring paying down the mortgage